-(1) Sexual harassment is sex discrimination in violation of Title VII.
-Sexual harassment is defined as unwelcome sexual advances (actions will be determined as "unwelcome" if the employee did not solicit the action and the employee regarded the conduct as undesirable and/or offensive), requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+- (1) Sexual harassment is sex discrimination in violation of Title VII.
+Sexual harassment is defined as unwelcome sexual advances (actions will be determined as "unwelcome" if the employee did not solicit the action and the employee regarded the conduct as undesirable and/or offensive), requests for sexual favors, and other verbal or physical conduct of a sexual nature when: - (a) Submission to such conduct is either explicitly or implicitly made as a term or condition of an individual's employment; - (b) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions; or - (c) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.

-- (a) Submission to such conduct is either explicitly or implicitly made as a term of an individual's employment; - (b) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions; or - (c) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment. - (2) Misconduct of a sexual nature may not rise to the legal definition of sexual harassment, but is nonetheless inappropriate for the workplace and will not be tolerated.
-For instance, viewing, posting, copying, sharing, distributing and/or printing material of a sexual nature from the internet or other source is prohibited while on duty, while on TSA premises, or when using a TSA computer or server. - (3) All employees have a responsibility to behave in a proper manner and to take appropriate action to eliminate sexual harassment or other misconduct of a sexual nature in the workplace.
-Additional information may be found in TSA MD 1100.73- 3, Prevention and Elimination of Sexual Harassment in the Workplace.
+- (2) Misconduct of a sexual nature may not rise to the legal definition of sexual harassment, but is nonetheless inappropriate for the workplace and will not be tolerated.
+For instance, viewing, posting, saving, copying, sharing, distributing and/or printing material of a sexual nature from the internet or other source is prohibited while on duty, while on TSA premises, or when using a TSA electronic device or server. - (3) All employees have a responsibility to behave in a proper manner and to take appropriate action to eliminate sexual harassment or other misconduct of a sexual nature in the workplace.
+All TSA employees have the responsibility for creating and maintaining an environment free of harassment, whether sexual or non-sexual, physical or non-physical.
+TSA policy prohibits harassment by or of any employee, supervisor, manager, contractor, vendor, applicant, or other individual with whom TSA employees come into contact by virtue of their work for TSA.
+Additional information may be found in TSA MD 1100.73-3, Anti-Harassment Program.

-L. Workplace Violence:
+M. Workplace Violence

-Violent, threatening, intimidating, or confrontational behavior is unacceptable and will not be tolerated.
+- (1) Violent, threatening, intimidating, or confrontational behavior is unacceptable and will not be tolerated.
 Threatening behavior may include harassment, intimidation, or any oral and/or written remarks or gestures that communicate a direct or indirect threat of physical harm, or which otherwise frighten or cause an individual concern for his or her personal safety.
 Such irresponsible and inappropriate behavior includes actions, gestures, language or any other intimidating or abusive action that creates a reasonable apprehension of harm.
 Employees, supervisors, and managers are responsible for enforcing the highest standards of personal safety and welfare at the workplace.
 Employees must immediately report threats of violence, violent incidents or other inappropriate behavior to their supervisors, Workplace Violence Coordinators, TSA Worksite Managers, or any TSA management official, as appropriate in the situation.
-Refer to TSA MD 2800.12, Workplace Violence Program, for additional information.
+Refer to TSA MD 2800.12, Workplace Violence Prevention Program, for additional information. - (2) All employees are responsible for reporting, without unreasonable delay, to their immediate supervisor, or to any other manager in their chain-of-command, INV, or DHS OIG, any known improper use of force by a DHS Law Enforcement Officer.

-M. Eliminating Discrimination and Creating a Model Work Environment (MWE):
+N. Eliminating Discrimination and Creating a Model Work Environment (MWE)